 Options include florists, recycling officers and operatives, farm workers, gardeners and tree surgeons.
 A-levels that may come in useful to find work or get a place on a relevant course include biology, botany and environmental studies.
 For BTECs you might want to look at horticulture, environmental sciences or animal management.

 Specialist colleges offer a range of courses in areas such as animal care, trees and timber, game and wildlife management, and land-based engineering.
 The Landex website has a list of land-based colleges and universities in the UK.

 Apprenticeships are another way into working in agriculture and the environment.
 For instance the Forestry Commission runs a range of different apprenticeship programmes for people interested in countryside management.
 Many of the National Parks also offer apprenticeships.
 And Sainsbury’s runs a horticulture and agriculture apprenticeship scheme.

-Ecologists, botanists and landscape architects will all need a relevant degree such as ecology, conservation biology, plant science or landscape architecture.
+Careers such as botanists and landscape architects will all need a relevant degree such as ecology, conservation biology, plant science or landscape architecture.
 They may also be expected to work towards a post-graduate qualification.
 In other roles, such as farm manager or environmental manager, a degree – in agriculture or environmental engineering for example – will give you a head start.